jonniebigodes/freecodecampchallenges/README.md

 ### Installation from source

-freecodecamp api  requires [Node.js](https://nodejs.org/) v4+ to run.
+freecodecamp front end requires [Node.js](https://nodejs.org/) v4+ to run.

-Download and extract the [latest pre-built release](https://github.com/jonniebigodes/freecodecampApiChallenges/releases).
+Download and extract the [latest pre-built release](https://github.com/jonniebigodes/freecodecampchallenges/releases).

 Install the dependencies and devDependencies and start the server.